arnabmajee/arnabmajee.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I am a bla bla bhodro way Ph.D. candidate at [NanoEnergy & Thermophysics lab](https://netlab.umasscreate.net/) in the Department of Electrical and Computer Engineering, University of Massachusetts Amherst.
-My Ph.D. advisor is [Prof. Zlatan Aksamija](https://blogs.umass.edu/zlatana/about/).
+I am a Postdoctoral Fellow at The University of New Mexico, Albuquerque.
+My current advisors are Prof. Francesca Cavallo at UNM and Dr. Danhong Huang at Sandia National Labs.
+Prior to this, I completed my Ph.D. in Electrical and Computer Engineering from University of Massachusetts Amherst[NanoEnergy & Thermophysics lab](https://netlab.umasscreate.net/) under the supervision of [Prof. Zlatan Aksamija](https://blogs.umass.edu/zlatana/about/).

+<div>Currently, I am working on understanding the electrical and thermal transport properties in a CVD-grown graphene on technologically relevant substrates, such as Si and Ge.
+Also, I am working with Dr. Huang to develop computational models based on first-principles to capture non-thermal phonon dynamics interacting with driven conduction electrons.</div>

 <div>During my stay at UMass Amherst, I have developed scientific computational models based on first-principles Density Functional Theory calculations for understanding charge and heat flow in two-dimensional (2D) van der Waals (vdW) semiconductors, including graphene, transition metal dichalcogenides and beyond-graphene materials, and in their heterostructures.
 Beyond developing electro-thermal simulations for 2D nanoelectronic devices, my research interests also encompass developing data-accelerated multiphysics device models to improve our understanding of complex material systems.</div>